Did you accomplish amazing things in life and acquired some wealth? Don’t let your success get to your head!

 Stick to the Facts When Talking About Your Success

-Is there anything more obnoxious than when someone shares how much money they make at work in an effort to show how successful they are?
+Is there anything more obnoxious than when someone shares how much money they make at work to show how successful they are?
 Ugh, it’s the worst.

-Yet, there are so many people who talk about their success in these terms.
+Yet, so many people talk about their success in these terms.
 They’ll get super specific when discussing things like:

 - Their salary

 - The cost of their house and/or car